BattleTalent/community-docs/website/docs/tutorial-whats-new.md

 There have been some cool updates since the latest update!

 ## Soon (Waiting for PR approval)
+* Removed random AKshots when grabbing the mod spells
+* Fixed scabbard texture. (was broken due to a fonzie fix for the scabbard script.)

+## 11/28/2021

 * Moved all weapon folders to "Resources" (WeaponRes is no more)
 * Removed sherbs collection and all dependencies on it.
 * Added SpellCrystal model.
 * Separated FireBall particle dependency from Crossbow.
+* Fixed scabbard crashing script.

 ## 11/24/2021